-Furthermore, it is also very important to have the latest versions of the WordPress software, theme, and plugins you’re using on your site installed.
-Failing to keep your website and its components up to date can pose a security risk as the latest patches and updates often resolve vulnerabilities as they’re detected.
+Furthermore, it is also very important to install the latest versions of the WordPress software, theme, and plugins on your site.
+Failing to keep your website and its components up to date can pose a security risk as to the latest patches and updates often resolve vulnerabilities as they’re detected.

 Again, as with updating the design of your website, updating the WordPress software and your plugins can cause unexpected issues to arise.
 Thankfully, WooCart has a feature that can help you overcome this.

-The WooCart staging feature lets you quickly make a copy of your store, where you can test out updates as well as make changes to your store’s design in a safe environment that only you and your team can access.
+The WooCart staging feature lets you quickly make a copy of your store, where you can test out updates and make changes to your store’s design in a safe environment that only you and your team can access.

 Once you’ve tested those updates and changes, you can copy them to the live version of your store, at the touch of a button.
-Unlike other hosts that provide a staging feature, with WooCart any orders that have been placed by your customers during this process won’t be lost and it will be business as usual at your online shop.
-If you don’t want to miss out on sales or frustrate your customers, this WooCommerce-friendly staging tool will be very appealing.
+Unlike other hosts that provide a staging feature, with WooCart any orders your customers have placed during this process won’t be lost and it will be business as usual at your online shop.
+If you don’t want to miss out on sales or frustrate your customers, this WooCommerce-friendly staging tool will appeal.

 Another aspect of WooCart that can help your store load quickly is the built-in image optimization features.
 WooCart will optimize your website images with smushing, to reduce their size without reducing their quality.
 WooCart will also detect which type of device your visitors are using.
 Then, depending on their device, the most suitable version of your images will be displayed, taking their device screen size and the image file size and dimensions into account.

-As online stores often use lots of images to display their products, this does have the potential to slow down loading times.
+Online stores often use many images to display their products, which can slow down loading times.
 However, poor quality images could affect sales as customers can’t see how good your products are.
 Thankfully, the image optimization features of WooCart can overcome these potential problems.

-As the WooCart hosting plans include CDN access, the files that make up your store, such as images and videos, are duplicated and stored in multiple locations around the world.
+As the WooCart hosting plans include CDN access, the files that make up your store, such as images and videos, are duplicated and stored in multiple locations worldwide.
 When a visitor accesses your store, the files from the server that’s physically closest to them are loaded.

-Due to this, the time it takes for these files to be made available is reduced, increasing site speed, visitor satisfaction, and hopefully, conversion rates.
+Due to this, the time it takes to make these files available is reduced, increasing site speed, visitor satisfaction, and hopefully, conversion rates.

 Plugin Analysis and Metrics

-One of the great things about WordPress is the plugins that are available for it.
-However, some plugins can have a negative impact on the performance of your WordPress website.
+One of the great things about WordPress is the plugins available for it.
+However, some plugins can hurt the performance of your WordPress website.

-As all WordPress websites are different, in terms of their configuration, their design, and their content, it’s not easy to know what impact a plugin will have on the performance of website until it’s been installed.
+As all WordPress websites are different in terms of their configuration, design, and content, it’s not easy to know what impact a plugin will have on its performance until it’s installed.

 Even then, if you aren’t monitoring the performance of your site and the plugins that have been added to it, you might not even realize if any of them are causing problems with loading times and other important metrics.

 To overcome this, WooCart has a feature that tells you exactly which plugins on your site are hogging resources.
 This tool also tells you how your plugins are affecting site loading times.
-Thanks to this, you can then make an educated decision on which plugins to use on your website, based on the features they provide and the impact they’re having on performance.
+Thanks to this, you can decide which plugins to use on your website, based on the features they provide and their impact on performance.

 As slow website loading times have been shown to reduce the conversion rates of online stores, it’s great to see so many features dedicated to delivering fast WooCommerce stores from WooCart.

-Running a WooCommerce store can involve lots of moving parts, including plugins, add-ons, and themes.
+Running a WooCommerce store can involve moving parts, including plugins, add-ons, and themes.
 Due to this, it can be hard to know what’s causing a problem when one arises.
-As downtime and error messages can cause a loss in revenue and a drop in profits, it’s important that you’re able to troubleshoot problems simply and quickly.
+As downtime and error messages can cause a loss in revenue and a drop in profits, you must be able to troubleshoot problems simply and quickly.